The surreal Korean border village where a US soldier crossed into the North

 Seven decades of division since the end of the Korean War are made palpable by the South Korean soldiers who stand on guard, glaring across the border.
 North Korea soldiers are there, too, but less visible most days.

 The Korean Peninsula was split at the end of World War II into a Soviet-controlled North and U.S.-backed South.
 It was in Panmunjom that U.S. and North Korean forces negotiated and eventually signed the 1953 truce that ended fighting in the Korean War and created the DMZ.
-There has never been a formal peace treaty, the village is formally administered by neither North or South Korea.
+There has never been a formal peace treaty.

 A carnival atmosphere can occasionally take hold in the area around Panmunjom, with souvenir shops, fast-food restaurants and throngs of tourists, though North Korea has been closed to tourism because of the pandemic since early 2020.
 The South Korean side has an amusement park not far from the village, and used to have a Popeyes chicken outlet.